bjm904/node-red-contrib-timelapse-from-recordings/README.md

 # Node Red Timelapse from Recordings for Frigate

-This node will scan a directory of video files and produce a timelapse GIF based on parameters.
+This node will scan a directory of video files and produce a timelapse video based on parameters.
 Each video file is one frame of the timelapse.

-To be used alongside **Frigate&apos;s** 24/7 recording to dynamically produce timelapse GIFs from recordings. https://github.com/blakeblackshear/frigate
+To be used alongside **Frigate&apos;s** 24/7 recording to dynamically produce timelapse videos from recordings. https://github.com/blakeblackshear/frigate

 Properties on msg object will override the configuration on the node itself.
 Defaults are shown below next to applicable property names.